hansole/ovsdb_browser/README.md

 The application is written in [OCaml](https://ocaml.org/) using the [Ocsigen](https://ocsigen.org/) framework.
-It has only been tested under Ubuntu 16.04, but it will probably run on other Linux distributions that has proper OCaml.
+It has only been tested under Ubuntu 16.04, but it will probably run on other Linux distributions that has proper OCaml support.

 It is easiest to build and install using [OPAM](https://opam.ocaml.org/).

 Install the packages 'oscigen-start' and 'yojson'.
 I think that should install all the dependencies.
-(Version 3.2.0 of 'js\_of\_ocaml' has a bug, so downgrade the js\_of\_ocaml* packages to version 3.1.0.
+(Version 3.2.0 of 'js\_of\_ocaml' has a bug, so downgrade the js\_of\_ocaml* packages to version 3.1.0.)

 'make test.opt' will build the server and connect to the OVSDB server at '127.0.0.1:6640'.
 You can change the DB host with "OVSDB\_HOST" and